MelleB/modeful-poc/README.rst

 Modeful attempts to bring the power of modal editing to diagram software.
 Once you've felt the power of vim_, or emacs_, you sometimes wish more software would focus on power users.
-Enable them to create, modify and navigate swiftly, without leaving home row.
+Enable them to create, modify and navigate like true ninjas, without leaving home row.

 Modeful is focused on power users.
 The current version is a proof of concept to show that modal editing indeed does work for diagram creation.